alexanderswerdlow/gen/README.md

 ## Training

 Global Step: A single gradient update step over all GPUs.
 True Step: A single forward pass over all GPUs

+We set the effective batch size to be the same regardless of the number of GPUs by setting `enable_dynamic_grad_accum`.
+This accumulates gradients over multiple forward passes which is equivalent to a single DDP step.

+We also scale learning rate as this is required with HF accelerate: `scale_lr_gpus_grad_accum`

 ## SLURM